thequackdaddy/tweedie/README.rst

 tweedie is a Python library implementing scipy's ``rv_continuous`` class for the Tweedie family.
-The Tweedie family is a member of the exponential dispersion model family and is commonly
+The Tweedie family is a member of the exponential dispersion model family and is commonly used in the insurance indsutry to model losses on policies.

+The main focus of this package is the compound-Poisson behavior, specifically where :math:`1 < p < 2`.
+However, it should theoretically be possible to all the possible values of p.

 .. image:: https://travis-ci.org/thequackdaddy/tweedie.png?branch=master
    :target: https://travis-ci.org/thequackdaddy/tweedie